open/close all folders

 - Industrial Metal band Device count as this, consisting of singer David Draiman, guitarist Virus (of Nu Metal band Dope), and drummer Will Hunt.
 Being Industrial Metal they are an aversion of the Three Chords and the Truth tendencies of this trope.

-- The Foo Fighters recorded their third album as this (as they had just fired the second guitarist; a new one came for the album's tour).
+- The Foo Fighters recorded their third album, There Is Nothing Left to Lose as this (as they had just fired Franz Stahl; Chris Shiflett came in for the album's tour).

-- Genesis started out as a five-man band but were gradually reduced to this.
+- Genesis started out as a five-man band but were gradually reduced to this: Phil Collins, Mike Rutherford and Tony Banks.

 - Grand Funk Railroad, from 1969 to 1971.